 Growing vegetables with kids is a great way to teach them about where our food comes from, explore sustainable practices, and instill a sense of accomplishment when their seeds grow into something they can eat.
 As a bonus, it can also boost their interest in eating vegetables…!

-- Help them plan and cook meals with the produce you’ve harvested from your own gardens
+- Help them plan and cook meals with the produce harvested from your gardens.

 EXPLORE GARDEN HABITATS WITH KIDS

 Gardens provide lovely homes for all sorts of flora and fauna.
 Use these activities to explore the connection between garden habitats, living organisms of all shapes and sizes, and our ecosystems.

 - DIG!
 From decaying plant matter to interesting bugs, there are all sorts of things to find in the soil.

 - Work together to make your garden wildlife-friendly, then observe the visitors!

 - Pitch a tent in the garden to create a temporary bird-watching hide.